 md.
 Each platform has a default mode, but this can easily be configured.
 For more information on customizing an application based on the platform, see Platform Styles.

-All of the Ionic components are themed using CSS properties (variables).
+The Ionic Framework components are themed using CSS properties (variables).
 CSS variables add dynamic values to an otherwise static language.
 This is something that has traditionally required a CSS preprocessor like Sass.
-The look of an application can easily be changed by changing the value of any of the Ionic CSS Variables.
+The look of an application can easily be changed by changing the value of any of the CSS Variables Ionic Framework provides.

 Ionic provides application colors that can be used to theme an application to match a brand or color scheme.
 The default theme uses a light background, but everything from the background color to the text color is fully customizable.
-For more information on branding, see Advanced Theming.
+For more information on branding, see Themes.